 Geopark Batu Runciang Sawahlunto, Beyond Mines and Misty Peaks

 The long ride from Padang had tired me, but as our vehicle crested the hill into Sawahlunto, I felt my energy renew at the first glimpse of jagged cliffs in the distance.
-While this small town was renowned for its mines, I had come seeking signs of older magic in the land.
+While this small town was renowned for its mines, I had come seeking signs of older magic in the land: Batu Runciang.

-It was Batu Runciang that really captured my attention in Sawahlunto.
+Yepp, it was Batu Runciang that captured my attention in Sawahlunto.

 As I gazed upon its towering sandstone cliffs, weathered over eons into bizarre shapes and silhouettes, I was instantly reminded of the ancient troll statues said to guard Durin's Way in the mines of Moria.